jdjakub/phd-thesis/ch-bl.md

 In BootstrapLab, we chose \ac{JS} and the Web platform.
 This provides us with built-in Web technologies and libraries (including graphics) and the browser developer tools.
 This platform provides a range of convenient tools to assist bootstrapping.
 Because of its large scope, we have to carefully choose primitives to expose to the product system.

 *What can be changed at the user level?* At this point, there is no product system to speak of yet.
 This means that nothing can be changed in-system.
-The platform can, in principle, be modified, but by assumption this is so unfamiliar or uneconomical that the reader has opted to make a self-sustainable system instead.
+The platform can, in principle, be modified, but by assumption this is so unfamiliar or uneconomical that the developer has opted to make a self-sustainable system instead.

 # Design a Substrate
 > The substrate defines the basic infrastructure supporting the product system: how the state is *represented* and *changed*.
 The design of a substrate re-uses parts of the platform where possible and extends it where necessary.
 We must decide which platform capabilities to use to represent the state and how to expose graphics and interaction.
 We design a minimal *instruction set,* \ac{BL-ASM}, which describes changes to the state, and can be represented using the state.
 We then use the platform to implement an engine that executes these instructions.